turgutguvenc/End-to-end-data-powerBI-dashboard/readme.md

 Dimension Tables;
 1. match_result - records in the match_result.json file shows match results.

-2. players - records in the players_info.json file shows information about players.
+2. players - records in the players_info.json file show information about players.

-5.time - timestamps of records in songplays broken down into specific units start_time, hour, day, week, month, year, weekday
+5. time - timestamps of records in song plays broken down into specific units start_time, hour, day, week, month, year, weekday

-Create Tables; sql_quaries.py contains CREATE and INSERT SQL codes to create tables and insert values to tables. create_tables.py by running this file it will create new database and create the necessary tables
+Create Tables; sql_quaries.py contains CREATE and INSERT SQL codes to create tables and insert values to tables. create_tables.py by running this file it will create a new database and create the necessary tables
-NOTE: you have to modify these parts ""host=127.0.0.1 dbname=cricket user=postgres password=user"" according to your environment
+NOTE: you have to modify these parts "host=127.0.0.1 dbname=cricket user=postgres password=user" according to your environment

-Build ETL Processes: Run etl.py develops ETL processes(reads and preprocess and insert them to table) for each table.
+Build ETL Processes: Run etl.py develops ETL processes(reads and preprocess and inserts them to the table) for each table.

-After creating database and its tables we import this datasets to POWER BI
+After creating a database and its tables we import this dataset to POWER BI

 Data Modeling;
 ![img.png](img.png)